FAQs about us

 How can I contribute to the SDGs?

 Watch the video below to find out how you can help support the global goals in through your everyday actions.

 Currently, we stock several varieties of beeswax wrap, which many people do not consider to be vegan friendly.
 We are looking into alternatives that are also entirely foodsafe (there are some sources that state that tree resin is not safe).
 Please bear with us while we work on finding a recipe/product that is vegan friendly.

 We do try our best to make sure that the beeswax we use is as ethical as possible.
 Our beeswax comes from hives in Writtle in Essex, and is organic.
 Our lovely beeswax wrap supplier, Alexia, lives next door to these hives, and makes our wraps in her home by hand.

-Other than our wraps, all of our products are vegan friendly and cruelty free - including our bamboo toothbrushes which are panda friendly (they’re made of Mao or Moso Bamboo, which pandas don’t eat).
+Other than our wraps, ultimate shampoo and conditioner bars (which contain hydrolysed silks), and silk dental floss, all of our products are vegan friendly - including our bamboo toothbrushes which are panda friendly (they’re made of Mao or Moso Bamboo, which pandas don’t eat).
 We also encourage and regularly share information on vegetarian, vegan and climatarian diets.
 For more on this, head to our twitter.

 FAQs about using our products

 How do I use a shampoo bar?
 Do I need to use conditioner?

 To use your shampoo bar, simply lather up your bar in your hands, or rub straight onto your hair, and wash as normal.
 Repeat as necessary.

 Depending on your hair type, you may find that you need to use an apple cider vinegar rinse after (30% apple cider vinegar, 70% water, plus 10 - 20 drops of your essential oil of choice) - simply spray in, rub in, and rinse after a few minutes.
 You may, however, prefer to use a conditioner bar (arriving soon, we promise!).